 What Is Separation Anxiety?

-Separation anxiety occurs when a dog becomes overly stressed when left alone.
-Symptoms include excessive barking, chewing, and even eliminating indoors shortly after you leave.
+A form of stress can arise in dogs when they become overly anxious when left alone.
+Symptoms of separation anxiety include excessive barking, chewing, and even defecating indoors shortly after the owner departs.

 Solutions:

-- Avoid Emotional Goodbyes: Keep departures and arrivals calm to reduce your dog’s anxiety.
+- Avoid Emotional Goodbyes: Keeping departures and arrivals calm can help lessen your dog’s anxiety.

-- Create a Safe Space: Leave your dog in a comfortable, familiar area with toys or items that smell like you to reduce anxiety.
+- Create a Safe Space: Leave your dog in a familiar area filled with comforting toys or items that smell like you to reduce anxiety.

 Inappropriate Elimination